walmartlabs/concord-website/docs/plugins/concord.md

       action: start
       org: myOrg
       project: myProject
-      archive: payload.zip
+      payload: payload.zip
 ```

-The `start` expression with a `project` parameter and an `archive`, starts a new
+The `start` expression with a `project` parameter and an `payload`, starts a new
 subprocess in the context of the specified project.

 Alternatively, if the project has a repository configured, the process can be